 What is tourist tax?

 Anyone staying a night in Switzerland is required to pay a tax.
-The tax is being used to pay for tourist infrastructure such as transportation, information services, cultural performances, etc. Swiss people staying in a town where they don't have permanent residence pay the tax too.
+The tax is being used to pay for tourist infrastructure such as transportation, information services, cultural performances, etc. Swiss citizens staying in a town where they don't have permanent residence pay the tax too.

 How to pay tourist tax